civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
+2007-06-06
+Added:    OnePerCiv buildings are destroyed if city owning it is captured
+Added:	  Elite Status, a promotion above Veteran Status, has double
+          Veteran coefficient in combat
+Added:    Leaders in a stack double defense or offensive boni
+Added:    Chance for a Leader to appear if an elite unit wins a battle
+Fixed:    Slic Messages for Guerrilla Spawn
+Fixed:    Slic Messages for Insurgent Spawn
+Fixed:    Slic Messages for Sinking Ships
+Fixed:    MaxCityWonders, it now works as intended
+Fixed:    MaxCityBuildings, it now works as intended
+Added:    New ConstDB Properties
+- ConstDB
+   COMBAT_ELITE_CHANCE      modders can specify the chance a veteran unit
+                           will be promoted to elite status COMBAT_LEADER_CHANCE    modders can specify the chance a leader will appear if elite unit is victorious in combat
+Added:    New Database Flags
+- BuildingDB
+   EnablesAllVeterans      Any units built in a city with a building having
+                          this flag will have Veteran status EnablesSeaVeterans      Any Sea units built in a city with a building having this flag will have Veteran status EnablesLandVeterans     Any Land units built in a city with a building having this flag will have Veteran status EnablesAirVeterans      Any Air units built in a city with a building having this flag will have Veteran status

 2007-05-19 (revision 735)
-Fixed:    MaxCityWonders, it now works as intended                               # No, you haven't fixed it.
-Fixed:    MaxCityBuildings, it now works as intended                             # No, you haven't fixed it.
 Disabled: Sectarian happiness functionality has been removed
-Fixed:    Unit Upgrading now updates the unit's attributes                       # No, it doesn't update the unit's attributes, it updates something else.
+Fixed:    Unit Upgrading now updates the unit type

-2007-05-16 (revision 732)                                                                           # That are a lot of spaces here
+2007-05-16 (revision 732)
 Disabled: MaxCityWonders because it caused crash
 Disabled: MaxCityBuildings because it caused crash
+Added:    New Database Flags
+- WonderDB, UnitDB, BuildingDB
-Changed:  NeedsFeatToBuild now only sees if player has feat not all players          # That belongs into the database part
+   NeedsFeatToBuild      Now only checks if player has feat not all players
+   NeedsAnyPlayerFeatToBuild
-Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which           # That belongs into the database part
+                        Allows construction regardless which player achieved
-          player achieved feat
+		        feat
-Added:    ProhibtSlavers this wonder flag prevents addition slavers                  # What does this mean?
+- WonderDB
+   ProhibtSlavers        Prevents addition slaving units to be built
 Added:    New Options
 - Rules Screen
    No AI City Limit     Government City Limit happiness effect for AI can
                         be toggled on/off
    No City Limit        Government City Limit happiness effect can be
                         toggled on/off
-                                                                                     # That's a lot of space here

 2007-05-01  (revision 726)
-Fixed:    Barbarian player cannot declare war from diplomanager                       # Of course you mean human Barbarian players. ;)
+Fixed:    Humans playing as Barbarians cannot declare war from diplomanager
-Changed:  Alex Scenario - now uses improved AI strategies                             # Alex Scenario is still not part of the sentence.
+Changed:  Alex Scenario now uses improved AI strategies
-Fixed:    Alex scenario - building tileimps now have sound                            # Alex Scenario is still not part of the sentence.
+Fixed:    Alex scenario building tileimps now have sound
-Fixed:    Samurai Scenario - Scenario shold now be playable                           # Samurai Scenario is still not part of the sentence.
-And what means shold?
+Fixed:    Samurai Scenario -should now be playable
-                                                                                      # That's a lot of space here
-Fixed:    Search error showing hidden entry in the Great Library                      # What about active voice and a whole sentence?
+Fixed:    Hidden entries are no longer displayed in the Great Library
-Fixed:    Error reading the incorrect entry in the Great Library                      # Be a little bit more specific. # cap601 told you what it is.
-Fixed:    Bug causing two workers to be subtracted from a city when                   # Have you really to talk about a bug and not about the matter.
-          settler built
+Fixed:    Error where the next entry would be displayed
+Fixed:    Only one worker is subtracted when a settler is built (instead of two)
 Added:    Ruins Tileimp to be used with profile option of razed cities
           leaving a ruin on the map  # So many spaces here
-Added:    New ConstDB Properties                                                      # That's actually a database and belongs to the other database stuff
+Added:    New ConstDB Properties
 - ConstDB
-  MAX_CITY_WONDERS      modders can specify the number of wonders a city can          # Even putting this on the same indent level like a database doens't turn this into a database.
+   MAX_CITY_WONDERS      modders can specify the number of wonders a city can
-                        build    # So many spaces here MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build       # Even putting this on the same indent level like a database doens't turn this into a database.
+                        build    # So many spaces here MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build       # Even putting this on the same indent level like a database doens't turn this into a database. #Not sure what you are getting at, what do you want to do with it?
 Added:    New Database Flags
 - WonderDB
 BuildingEffectEverywhere same as BuildingEverywhere but flag is more                  # So it is a plain simple copy of it?
 It's even not a synonym for the same flag.
-For some reason I added that aka (as known as) keyword to *.cdb files.
+For some reason I added that aka (as known as) keyword to *.cdb files. #this flag help distinguish it from ACtualBuildingEverywhere.
+So should I delete this then?
                         explanatory      # This does not have the same effect. - Its a copy of it.
-ActualBuildingEverywhere is the other one
+ActualBuildingEverywhere is the other one #
 - TerrainImprovementDB
-   RiverOnly            TerrainImprovement can only be built on a river                          # That are a lot of spaces here.
+   RiverOnly            TerrainImprovement can only be built on a river IsUrban              TerrainImprovement is identified as urban
-   IsUrban              TerrainImprovement is considered urban                                   # Probably this works to if I declare an area in the middle of no-where to an urban area. :D Or do you mean can only be built with an urban area nearby? - Just an identifier to be used with NextToCity
-   IsIrrigation         TerrainImprovement is considered irrigation                              # We have really consider this as irrigation or is it an irrigation or does it provide irrigation?
+   IsIrrigation         TerrainImprovement is identified as irrigation
    NeedsIrrigation      TerrainImprovement must be build one square from
-                        IsIrrigation TerrainImprovements or a river NextToCity           TerrainImprovement must be built 1 square next to city IsWonder             TerrainImprovement is a wonder and can only be built if                  # No a wonder is something else a player has a wonder                                                    # Yeah that's a wonder IsWonder             TerrainImprovement can only be built once                                # And that is another flag, But with the same name than the previous one?
+                        IsIrrigation TerrainImprovements or a river NextToCity           TerrainImprovement must be built 1 square next to city IsWonder             TerrainImprovement can only be built once
-   IsWonder             TerrainImprovement must be built in a square owned by                    # If you have multiple multiple assertions of the same thing you may refer to it with a personal pronoun.
-In this case it would be it.
+                        It must be built in a square owned by
-                        the city that built the tileimp          # So many spaces here
+                        the city that built the wonder
 Added:    New Options
 - Rules Screen
    AImilitia            Empty AI cities generate a cheap unit at the
                         beginning of a turn
-   No AI gold deficit   AI ctites don't drop below 0 No AI production deficit  AI production never drops below 0 Gold per city        cities cost gold multiplied by the number of city limit Gold per unit        units cost gold each turn multiplied by wage rate Aicitydefense        AI cities have a defense increase based on population
+   No AI gold deficit   AI ctites don't drop below 0 No AI production deficit
+                        AI production never drops below 0 Gold per city        cities cost gold multiplied by the number of city limit Gold per unit        units cost gold each turn multiplied by wage rate Aicitydefense        AI cities have a defense increase based on population